Edisonpryce/monty/README.md

-This is the monty repository for thsi task.
+This is Readme for monty
-Thank you